behave/behave-django/docs/setup.rst

 you want to make per-scenario changes inside a transaction.

 This custom hook runs on the behave `before_scenario` hook.
-It's executed after the TestCase is configured and initialized.
+It's executed after the Django TestCase is configured and initialized.

 For example, if you have `factories`_ you want to instantiate on a per-scenario basis, you can initialize them in ``environment.py`` like this: